darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/image_stack.md

 images are exported in the specified format to temporary storage.
 The images are aligned if the user requests it.
 When the images are ready, imagemagick is launched and uses the selected evaluate-sequence operator to process the images.
-The output file is written to a filename representing the imput files in the format specified by the user.
+The output file is written to a filename representing the input files in the format specified by the user.
 The resulting image is imported into the film roll.
 The source images can be tagged as part of the file creation so that  a user can later find the contributing images.

 ## Usage

-* require this script from your main lua file
+* start this script using script manager
 * select the images to process with image_stack
 * in the export dialog select "image stack" and select the format and bit depth for the exported image